 Wild camping in the New Forest or overnight parking in Forestry England car parks is not permitted and contravenes the byelaws.

-However, there are ten official campsites in idyllic locations on the Crown land of the Forest which are operated by “Camping in the Forest” – a partnership between the Forestry England and The Camping and Caravanning Club.
+However, there are ten official campsites in idyllic locations right in the heart of the New Forest on the Crown land which are operated by “Camping in the Forest” – a partnership between the Forestry England and The Camping and Caravanning Club.
 These campsites are ideal for families and nature lovers who wish to spend a holiday in a unique landscape in close proximity to the iconic New Forest ponies and wild deer that often roam through or near to these sites.

 The New Forest has plenty of natural attractions, cycle routes and way marked walks for all the family to enjoy.
 In fact, you are free to roam anywhere in the Forest but a good map is strongly recommended if you venture off the signposted routes.
 There is also an arboretum at Blackwater, deer feeding at Bolderwood plus the Reptile Centre near Lyndhurst.
-If you want to learn more about Forest history, customs and wildlife there is a guided walk programme where you can join a Volunteer ranger to learn more about this largest remaining heritage forest in the UK.
+If you want to learn more about Forest history, customs and wildlife there is a guided walk programme on most of the sites mentioned here where you can join a Volunteer ranger to learn more about this largest remaining heritage forest in the UK.

 COVID 19 – all these campsites are closed and will remain so for the whole of 2020 despite the further easing announced and effective from 4 July .

 WILD CAMPING is prohibited under the Forest byelaws at any time as is overnight parking in Forest car parks and lay-bys.
 BBQs and camp fires are currently banned because of high fire risk.
 There are no public toilets open at present and no chemical disposal facilities.
 Do not travel to the New Forest if you intend to camp as no facilities are open at present.
-Some privately owned sites may re-open – check their respective websites.
+Most privately owned sites are now open – check their respective websites.

 The facilities vary from site to site – click on the links below for more details:-